KamitaniLab/InterSiteNeuralCodeConversion/README.md

 ```

 #### Decoding Accuracy
-To calculate decoding accuracy for decoded features, first download the ground truth features of the stimulus images using:
+To calculate decoding accuracy for decoded features, first download the ground truth features of the stimulus images in the `data` directory using:
 ```sh
 python download.py test_image-true_features
 ```